How To Staff A Brand Activation Successfully

 Staffing A Brand Activation: Conclusions

-It’s clear that staffing an activation with the best talent, that is matched well to your brand will supercharge your activation results.
+It’s clear that staffing an activation with the best talent that is matched well to your brand will supercharge your activation results.
+For an example of one of our brand activations, check out the Japanese gin activation.

 However, many brands simply do not put the effort into the recruitment, training and nurturing of their activation staff.